 If a tree needs staking, stake low to allow the tree tops to move in the wind and gain strength.
 Remove the stakes as soon as the tree is stable or after one year.

-Seattle is USDA zone 8, which refers to the average winter low temperature.
-(Sky Nursery is in zone 7.)
+The Seattle area, including Sky Nursery is USDA zone 8, which refers to the average winter low temperature.
+(If using the Sunset Western Garden Book system the Seattle area is generally sunset zone 5).
 Colder winters occur from time to time and may cause unexpected damage and plant loss.
 Plants being grown in containers need to be hardy to at least two zones colder (zones 5 or 6) for reliable winter survival.